|Guide||♦||63 Triplogs||Active Topic|

 Arizona is a desert.
 Wait a minute.
-Actually it's a gift from mother nature!
+It's a gift from mother nature!
 One trip up Abineau Canyon will surely convince a desert dweller.
 The drive to the trailhead is spectacular in itself.
 You'll pass stands of Aspen engulfed by fields of bracken fern.
 There is a great view of the peaks along the way too.
 Park your vehicle and head on over to the trail signage in the distance.
 It's another quarter mile of easy hiking to the official trailhead junction for Abineau and Bear Jaw trails.
 As you can see from the map this could also be a great loop hike.
-If you're looking for an easier venture take the Bear Jaw Trail.
+If you're looking for an easier venture, take the Bear Jaw Trail.

 Okay, now it's on up the Abineau Trail.
-The lower sections include large stands of Ponderosa pines.
-Several stands of Aspen are encountered along the way.
+The lower sections include large stands of Ponderosa Pines.
+Several stands of Quaking Aspen are encountered along the way.
 Carvings in the aspen dating back to the fifties are everywhere.
 Please refrain from the act.
 There was slim reason for cattlemen, long ago, to mark these trees.
 There is no good reason to leave a beautiful tree susceptible to disease and death these days.
 In the upper reaches, you will be hiking next to picturesque Douglas fir.
 This is a great hike.
-The air is real and the views are beautiful.
+The air is real, and the views are beautiful.

-Ending at the Waterline Road (FR 146) I opted to turn around.
+Ending at the Waterline Road (FR 146), I opted to turn around.
 You can turn east and do the popular loop hike down Bear Jaw Trail.
-Be cautious of lightning in the upper sections of Aubineau Canyon.
+Be cautious of lightning in the upper sections of Abineau Canyon.